 Vantaa, Finland: Vantaa Energy has appointed Hitachi Zosen Inova Steinmüller (HZI STM), a subsidiary of the Swiss Japanese green-tech company Hitachi Zosen Inova, to supply and install its rotary kiln boiler technology for a new high-temperature incineration plant treating hazardous waste.

-The existing Vantaa Energy from Waste (EfW) facility was originally built by Steinmüller, and this relationship continues today with HZI STM also providing other services and products to the Vantaan Energy plant in Vantaa, a city in the north of Finland’s capital city Helsinki.
-By awarding the green-tech company, this EfW project will build on HZI STM’s experience in providing robust boiler technologies that will safely, securely and reliably treat a mixture of non-recyclable hazardous waste materials and further reduce Finland’s use of landfill sites.
+The existing Vantaa Waste to Energy (WtE) facility was originally built by Steinmüller, and this relationship continues today with HZI STM also providing other services and products to the Vantaan Energy plant in Vantaa, a city in the north of Finland’s capital city Helsinki.
+By awarding the green-tech company, this WtE project will build on HZI STM’s experience in providing robust boiler technologies that will safely, securely and reliably treat a mixture of non-recyclable hazardous waste materials and further reduce Finland’s use of landfill sites.

 The Vantaan Energy facility will not only treat around 40,000 tonnes of non-recyclable hazardous waste per year, importantly, the waste-derived fuel will also generate sustainable steam energy which will be used by homes and industry via a local heating network.
 Once operational, the facility will provide between 12 MW and 24 MW of heat energy.
 This will meet the heat energy needs of around 2,400 homes with stable and secure energy production.